The History of Drunk Driving Charges in America

 Laws throughout the U.S. have been changed to provide for tougher penalties for even a first time driving under the influence, or DUI, conviction.
 If you have been charged with DUI in California you likely already know that you face harsh judicial and non-judicial penalties if you are convicted.
 For this reason, a strong defense is crucial.
 Although each DUI prosecution presents a unique set of facts and circumstances, there are some defense strategies that are commonly used to defend a DUI charge in California.

-California DUI Conviction Penalties
+Judicial Penalties for a California DUI Conviction

-Today, the court ordered penalties for a first-time DUI conviction in California may include:
+The court ordered penalties for a first-time DUI conviction in California may include:

 - 48 hours of mandatory jail time (may be converted to work service)